 - 1. Who do we serve (our customers, clients)? - 2.
-What difference do they experience in their lives? - 3.
+What change do they experience in their lives? - 3.
 How are we better than our rivals (our competitive advantage)?

 Notice that the verbs in these questions are present tense.
 As such, the mission statement is about what you are doing in the here and now; it is not about where you're going in the future.
 In other words, a mission is not a strategy for the future.
 A mission is in the present tense and describes the why of the organization; strategy is future oriented, the where are we going.
-As James Phills puts it, "mission, no matter how clear, compelling, or poetic, won't ensure economic vitality.
-That is the job of strategy."
-134

-This doesn't mean that mission doesn't have an impact on the future.
-Of course it does; it defines the work of your organization.
 As you review your mission with the three questions, you may decide that what you are actually doing now isn't exactly what you should be doing.
 This can have significant ramifications and can take real effort and time to achieve the present tense of a mission.